janissuonpera/www_coursework/README.md

 # Change history (descending order from newest to oldest):
+- Scandic letters like ä,ö dont seem to work with everything.
+Avoid using them.
+- JWT Authentication works perfectly.
+Users can only edit their own data.
+Admins can edit everything and add users via REST API.
 - Ran into a problem with vagrant ports.
 Need to connect to host 192.168.33.10 instead of localhost for server
 - OR connect to vagrant using: vagrant ssh -- -L 5000:localhost:5000
 -